queenofdowntime/queenofdowntime.github.io/tutorials/git-and-github.md

 	want to ensure that what we have done so far is saved somewhere we can't spill coffee on it.

-	So in order to not pollute the `master` branch, we are going to push to a wip (work in progress) branch.
+	So in order to not pollute the `main` branch, we are going to push to a wip (work in progress) branch.

 1. Create your new branch by running: